Online Strategist at Zooma since 2012. 15+ years of experience as a manager, business developer and specialist within online and e-commerce.

 Subscribe

-If you're in marketing, you've probably heard of marketing automation.
-Many have been intrigued by the "automation" part.
-Is it possible to automate certain things and never have to care about them again?
 The answer is yes in one way and no in another, and if you do it well you'll have more to do's than ever before.
-In this article, we'll explore the subject of what marketing automation is and isn't, and why - despite its alluring name - it's not for laggards.
+In the end of this article, I hope we can agree on that marketing automation - despite its alluring name - it's not for laggards.

 The definitions tend to underscore several myths centred around the "automation" part.
 Let's break down some of those myths:

-A common misconception is that marketing automation software can "automate lead generation"; you set it up and leads will come flowing in.
+A common misconception is that marketing automation software can "automate lead generation"; you set it up, and leads will come flowing in.
 This misconception, unfortunately, leaves many marketers with advanced tools that automate the middle of their funnel, but no solution for capturing new leads to nurture in the first place.

-Of course, marketing automation can be misused.
+Of course, marketing automation software can be misused.
 However, if you're using a marketing automation platform to blast advertising messages towards individuals you have absolutely no relationship whatsoever, the problem is your approach, not the methodology or the technology.

 For example, you can alter the messaging to say "Hi Anna, would you like to book a meeting with one of our experts?" when Anna is identified by name, is a qualified lead, and her company is on the list of target accounts.
 For unknown or unqualified contacts, the messaging is more generic and adapted to the earlier stages of the funnel to avoid the "fake personalisation" trap.

 To answer this question, we have to broaden our perspective.
-When a company first starts, the number of prospects are low, and interactions are often personal.
+When a company first starts, the number of prospects is low, and interactions are often personal.
 You work towards getting to know all of your potential customers personally.
 As the business grows, it starts to get increasingly difficult to build new 1:1 relationships, so there is a need for scalable marketing (and sales).
 That's when marketing automation comes in.

 Want to know more?
 Through our marketing automation guide: what, why, when and how to use it you'll find much more to read!